Judge Philosophies

 ___A.

-B. ....... get it?
+____B. ....... get it?

 Label your structure so it can be easily found on the flow.
 I expect this in Parli.
 I know it may not always be realistic in IPDA.
+Try to also label your responses and refer directly to where they are on the flow: "On the Government's Contention 1, Big A, little 1, little b: They stated x, y, and z.
+I have 3 responses to this.
+First,..... second,.... third,...
+This type of structure makes for such a clean debate.

 On Resolutional Analysis: I expect clear, concrete, definitions.
 Don't leave room for questions.
 Put it all on the table and own it.
 Neg - if something feels fishy or unfair, it probably is.
 Figure it out and call it out.
 Be direct and again, own it.